 - building, gardening and other materials safely stored?

 - warning sign adjacent to honey bee hives (some people suffer life-threatening allergic reactions to bee stings)

 - no sharp edges on which people could cut themselves or rough timbers that could cause splinters?

-If there are site features that could be a hazard but that cannot be secured, such as ponds, it might be worthwhile informing visitors of these and, perhaps, place a warning sign on them.
+If there are site features that could be a hazard but that cannot be secured, such as ponds, it might be worthwhile informing visitors of these and, perhaps, placing a warning sign on them.

 Have a first aid kit for use on the day and the knowledge of how to apply first aid.
-If there is an injury during your event, record the victim’s name and contact and make a note of action you take.
+If there is an injury during your event, record the victim’s name and contact and make a note of the action you take.

-Prior to the start of your activity on IPD, do a walk-around to check that hazards have been minimised, that no garden or other tools such as spades and rakes have been left on paths and that the site is in order.
+Before the start of your activity on IPD, do a walk-around to check that hazards have been minimised, that no garden or other tools such as spades and rakes have been left on paths and that the site is in order.